-Find out when you need your landlord's permission to make improvements to your private, council or housing association home.
+You usually need your landlord's permission to make improvements to your private, council or housing association home.

-What counts as an improvement?
+What counts as an improvement

 Examples of an improvement include:

 - insulating your loft